-June 27: Starring Cameron Diaz, Justin Timberlake, Jason Segel, and Lucy Punch, Jake Kasdan’s R-rated Bad Teacher landed on the no. 2 spot at the North American box office this weekend (June 24-26) according to studio estimates found at Box Office Mojo.
+June 24–26 weekend box office: Starring Cameron Diaz, Justin Timberlake, Jason Segel, and Lucy Punch, Jake Kasdan’s R-rated Bad Teacher landed on the no. 2 spot at the North American box office this weekend according to studio estimates found at Box Office Mojo.

-A Sony release, Bad Teacher grossed an estimated $31 million at 3,049 locations, averaging a solid $10,167 per theater.
-Critics, however, weren’t exactly impressed with the movie’s foul-mouthed shenanigans: Bad Teacher has a paltry 28 percent approval rating among Rotten Tomatoes‘ top critics.
+A Sony release, Bad Teacher grossed an estimated $31 million from 3,049 locations, averaging a solid $10,167 per theater.
+Critics, however, weren’t exactly impressed with the movie’s foul-mouthed shenanigans: Bad Teacher has a paltry 28 percent approval rating among Rotten Tomatoes’ “top critics.”

 Overseas, Bad Teacher collected $6.2 million in Germany and a total of $18.3 million in 24 markets.
 Bad Teacher cost a reported $19 million.

 At the domestic box office, Bad Teacher boasted the third-highest opening for a Cameron Diaz vehicle*, trailing only the two Charlie’s Angels movies: Charlie’s Angels took in $40.1 million in 2000; Charlie’s Angels: Full Throttle drew $37.6 million in 2003.
 A year ago, Knight and Day, co-starring Tom Cruise, opened with a disappointing $20.1 million.